Build a receiver

 }

-The tailtracerReceiver type is now ready to be instantiated and keep all meaningful information passed by its factory.
+The tailtracerReceiver type is ready to be instantiated and will keep all meaningful information passed by its factory.

 Open the tailtracer/factory.go file and navigate to the createTracesReceiver() function.

-The receiver is only instantiated if it’s declared as a component within a pipeline and the factory is responsible to make sure the next consumer (either a processor or exporter) in the pipeline is valid otherwise it should generate an error.
+The receiver is only instantiated if it is declared as a component in a pipeline, and the factory is responsible to make sure the next consumer (either a processor or exporter) in the pipeline is valid.
+Otherwise, it should generate an error.

 The createTracesReceiver() function will need a guard clause to make that validation.